 Ghana is famous for its many styles of traditional and modern music due to its cosmopolitan geographic position in Africa.
 The most famous of them all is probably the Highlife genre which has its roots in Ghana.
 Highlife dominated the country’s music industry for many years until the introduction of genres like Hiplife and Hip hop in later decades.
 In recent times, the country’s music industry has evolved massively and there has been a continuous growth in the export and appeal of Ghanaian music.
-From established afrobeats superstars to heavy hitters in the country, here are 10 amazing musicians from Ghana you need to know, with hits that are on everyone’s playlist.
+Want to discover some of the best artists in Ghana?
+Here, list 10 of the most popular Ghanaian singers you should know and be listening to, including Sarkodie, King Promise, Efya, Shatta Wale and more.

 R2Bees is a Ghanaian Hip-hop group from Tema consisting of Faisal Hakeem (Paedae da Pralem/Omar Sterling) and Rashid Mugeez (Mugeez).
 They have been considered a huge blessing to the Ghanaian music scene because of their unique style and close bond.
 They’ve remained close friends since childhood and have allowed nothing to come in the way of their friendship.
 Their songs are delivered in the native Twi and Pidgin English and have received numerous nominations and awards in their thriving music career.
 They have 3 music albums together and have featured artists such as Wizkid, Tinchy Stryder, Davido and many others.